cmarcum/DAC-Report/README.md

 ```
 data("nih_dac_action_table")
 ```
-and use this to update the table with the latest data
+and use this to update all the locally stored tables with the latest data
 ```
-dac.action.table.update()
+update.every.table()
 ```

 # Data Available